Baltimore Bloody Mary Recipe

 Exclusive from The Daily Meal

 When I lived in Maryland, I found that true Baltimoreans believed that everything — crab, fries, chips, pizza, onion rings, cauliflower, macaroni and cheese — is better with Old Bay.
-I didn’t live there long enough to go Old Bay native, but I do think that Bloody Marys were given an extra special boost with this Inner Harbor staple.
+I didn’t live there long enough to go that level of Old Bay native, but I do think that Bloody Marys were given an extra special boost with this Inner Harbor staple.

 - 1 small plate Old Bay seasoning